Greig Laidlaw: Club career

 On 4 March 2014 it was announced that Laidlaw would depart Murrayfield at the end of the season and join English Premiership side Gloucester.

 After spending three seasons with English Premiership side Gloucester, Laidlaw would depart Kingsholm at the end of 2016–17 season and join French Top 14 side Clermont Auvergne on a three-year deal.

-Laidlaw joined Japanese side Shining Arcs ahead of the 2020–21 Top League season.
+Laidlaw joined Japanese side Shining Arcs ahead of the 2020–21 Top League season, playing with the squad through 2023.
+In 2024 he was appointed head coach for the team.

 International career

 Scotland

 Laidlaw became a regular part of the Scotland team during the 2012 Six Nations, following Dan Parks' sudden retirement after the first round of the tournament.
 He took on the kicking duties, and in his first start against Wales he scored all of Scotland's 13 points, including a try.
 He remained at fly-half throughout the rest of 2012 at both international and club level, and captained Edinburgh to a semi-final appearance in that year's Heineken Cup.

 The 2013 Six Nations saw Ruaridh Jackson recalled to the national side, so Laidlaw was shifted back to scrum-half while still taking Scotland's kicks.
 He was second-leading scorer of the season with 61 points, behind Wales' Leigh Halfpenny.
 He was left out of the 2013 Lions squad, instead heading to the South African Quadrangular Tournament with Scotland.
 He kicked a last-minute conversion against Italy to salvage something from an underwhelming tournament, giving Scotland a 30–29 victory.
 He continued to captain Edinburgh throughout the 2013–14 season, missing out on a place in the Amlin Challenge Cup on points difference.
 Laidlaw was also named as the captain of Scotland internationally in 2013, and has since captained the country 39 times, the most of any Scottish player.

 Laidlaw missed the 2017 Six Nations Championship due to injury, with flanker John Barclay standing in as captain during Laidlaw's absence.
 Laidlaw returned to Scotland for the 2018 Six Nations Championship, retaining his place as a regular starter under new coach Gregor Townsend.

 With injury to John Barclay, Laidlaw was reinstated as the Scottish Captain during the 2018 end-of-year rugby union internationals.

-After 7 years playing for and captaining the national side Laidlaw retired from international rugby in December 2019.
+After 9 years playing for and captaining the national side Laidlaw retired from international rugby in December 2019.
 Laidlaw's 714 points in 76 test matches places him second on the Scotland all-time points list behind Chris Paterson.